IntroQG/gradertools/README.md

 ### How to run?

 This tool will create a folder structure that is aimed for the use of nbgrader.
-The structure will be organized around a root directory, which is where subfolders are going to be created according nbgrader's needs.
+The structure will be organized around a root directory (which you need to specify in [git_tools_conf.py](git_tools_conf.py), which is where subfolders are going to be created according nbgrader's needs.
 This tool will create a folder called `submitted` which is where the student's assignments are organized and stored.

 After you have configured everything, you can run the tool from terminal or command prompt.